-At Lodestone Legal Group, our Intellectual Property Lawyer Franklin TN is committed to helping our clients protect their intellectual property by providing strategic guidance leading to cost-effective, concrete results.
+At Lodestone Legal Group, our Intellectual Property Attorneys are committed to helping our clients protect their intellectual property by providing strategic guidance leading to cost-effective, concrete results.
 So, what is “intellectual property” or “I.P.”, and why should you care about protecting it?
 Essentially, it is the collection of rights that you have in the work product of your mind - your inventions, your trade names and symbols, your literary, artistic, or musical works, etc. In many businesses, these are the greatest assets; yet so often they go unprotected.
 And that is where we come in.

 For a deeper look into Intellectual Property, Click the image to the left to hear from our patent attorney.

-We invite you to contact us today in Franklin to schedule your FREE initial consultation with our Intellectual Property Lawyer or Patent Attorney so that we can assist you in both determining what intellectual property assets you may have and then protecting those assets to the extent advisable under patent, trademark, copyright, and other laws.
-Our Intellectual Property Lawyer and Patent Attorney Franklin TN want to help our clients understand their options and make informed decisions in all areas that affect them, including the I.P. implications of what they are doing.
+We invite you to contact us today to schedule your FREE initial consultation with our Intellectual Property Attorney so that we can assist you in both determining what intellectual property assets you may have and then assist you in protecting those assets to the extent advisable under patent, trademark, copyright, and other laws.
+Our Intellectual Property Lawyer and Registered Patent Attorney wants to help our clients understand their options and make informed decisions in all areas that affect them, including the I.P. implications of what they are doing.

 When many clients think of “I.P.” they think of patents – the notion of owning their unique ideas.
 For some, the invention relates to their business or profession and embodies the “next generation” product that they hope will set them apart in the market.
 For others, their invention is unrelated to their “day job” but is still thought to be of value to a particular industry as solving a problem in a new or different way, with the hope being to “monetize” such an idea through the sale or licensing of the invention and any related patent, versus launching a business or product around the idea themselves.